georgebabarus/magento-filesystem-extension/docs/source/extension/demo.rst

 Speaking about website management panel, the way admin user will interact with website will not be changed, in any meaner:

 * no other request will be made then the Magento core ones
-* no other data are transferred to server, or stored in database
+* no extra data is transferred to server, or stored in database
 * no synchronization needed beside the first setup synchronization
 * no duplicate media files will be saved once application si successfully configured